WhiteflagProtocol/whiteflag-standard/wf-specification.md

 The HKDF function must use SHA-256 as the digest algorithm.
-Furthermore, the HKDF function takes three (3) parameters depending on the encryption method or token type: the key/token length, a usage specific salt and the the blockchain address as the info value.
+Furthermore, the HKDF function takes three (3) parameters depending on the encryption method or token type: the key/token length, a usage specific salt and the blockchain address as the info value.

 - for authentication method 2 (token-based):
     1. the key length (token length) must be 32 bytes (256 bits)